 Before living in Sicily, I wouldn’t have been able to tell you what a fennel bulb looks like, much less known what to do with it.
-I knew of fennel seed, but had been turned off by it’s strong licorice flavor after encountering too many links of over-fennelized Italian sausage over the years.
-Luckily, four years of eating delicious, well-seasoned salsicce cured me of my fear of fennel seed.
+I knew of fennel seed, but had been turned off by its strong licorice flavor after encountering too many links of over-fennelized Italian sausage over the years.
+Luckily, four years of eating delicious, well-seasoned salsicce in Sicily cured me of my fear of fennel seed.
 But not only that, I was finally introduced to what has now become one of my favorite vegetables: fresh fennel.

 Unlike the stronger-flavored fennel seed, the fennel bulb has just a hint of licorice.
 In it’s raw form, it’s mild, crunchy, and just slightly sweet.
 And like other vegetables, the sweetness can be intensified through roasting.
 Fennel has become much more common in American kitchens over the last several years, but if you’ve been hesitant about giving it a try, I heartily suggest you try some soon!
-Fennel is in season and at it’s best from autumn through early spring, but you should still be able to find it now.
+Fennel is in season and at its best from autumn through early spring, but you should still be able to find it now.

 If you’ve never purchased or eaten fresh fennel, it might be a little intimidating.
 Looking at it for the first time, I had no idea which part was supposed to be consumed.
 Are you supposed to eat it raw?
 If not, how do you cook it?
 Well, that’s the great thing about fennel.
 The whole thing is edible, from the white bulb to the feathery green fronds.
 The bulb is delicious raw, especially in salads, but can also be sauteed, roasted, and even braised.
 The green stalks can be chopped and added to stocks, soups and stews.
 And the delicate fronds can be chopped and sprinkled over finished dishes, much like you would use any fresh herb.